NaverCloudPlatform/terraform-provider-ncloud/docs/resources/access_control_group_rule.md

 ~> **NOTE:** This resource only supports VPC environment.

-~> **NOTE:** Do not create ACG(Access Control Group) Rule Resource more than once for the same ACG(Access Control Group) no. Doing so will cause a conflict of rule settings and occur an error, and rule settings will be deleted or overwritten.
+~> **NOTE:** Do not create multiple ACG(Access Control Group) Rule resources and set them to a single ACG, as only one ACG Rule will be applied to a single ACG and may behave differently than expected, causing the rule to be overwritten.

 ~> **NOTE:** To performance, we recommend using one resource per ACG(Access Control Group).
 If you use multiple resources in a single ACG(Access Control Group), then can cause a slowdown.